 A few questions you might want to ask yourself before you even consider retiring early are:

-Only when you’re clear about what you want the next stage of your like to look like can you start to think about whether you have the resources to retire early.
+Only when you’re clear about what you want the next stage of your life to look like can you start to think about whether you have the resources to retire early.

 In this guide, you’ll find loads of useful tips and advice that will get you really thinking about your goals, aspirations, and hopes for the next two, three, or even four decades.